 Our in-house raw feeding experts compiled the following list of easy first steps you can take to set you and your pet up for raw feeding success (and a longer and healthier life).
 Whether your pet is a puppy, a picky eater, has a food allergy, or simply has no issues at all, following these tips will make for an easy and safe transition to raw.

-10 Transitioning Tips for Switching Your Pet to a Raw Diet
+How to Switch Your Pet to a Raw Food Diet

 Although bone broth is easily made at home, many people don’t have the time!
 That’s why we started making our famous Broothie, which contains buffalo bone broth, vegetables and blueberries, and is intended to make life easier for all dog and cat owners.

 A gradual switch is generally the best option for introducing pets to a raw diet.
-Allow for 5-10 days for your dog to transition, and longer for cats (up to 2 weeks).
-A few options for switching are:
+Allow 5-10 days for your dog to transition, and longer for cats (up to 2 weeks, but some need a lot more time, so be patient!).
+A few options for switching to raw are:

 If your pet is on canned food, you can start mixing in small portions of raw in the canned.
 Gradually increase the amount of raw and reduce the amount of canned proportionally, until your pet is fully on raw.

-Remove kibble completely and start by lightly poaching a boneless raw meal.
-Reduce the poaching time each day until feeding entirely raw.
+Lightly poach a boneless (very important!) raw meal.
+You never want to feed cooked bones.
+Reduce the poaching time each day until it is entirely raw.

 Serve the food at room temperature.

-Thaw the food in small portions so you are always serving it fresh.
+Thaw the food in small portions so you are always serving it fresh, avoiding freezer burn.
 This is especially important for cats who don’t like old food.

-10. What To Do If Your Pet Has A Sensitive Tummy
+What to Do if Your Pet Has Food Intolerances

 If your pet has a health issue, then any food changes should be done with the help of a professional, especially in cases of diabetes and other forms metabolic disease.
 Your veterinarian may need to be involved since lab work and/or medication changes may be required to monitor your pets’ progress so it’s very important your vet is a part of the process.

-We offer a free feeding guide to help you calculate your pets recommended daily raw food portion or book a consultation with our animal nutrition specialist to help you get your pet on the best fresh food diet for them.
+We highly suggest utilizing our free feeding guide to help you calculate your pets recommended daily raw food portion or book a consultation with our animal nutrition advisor to help you get your pet on the best fresh food diet for them.
 We are also able to work with your veterinarian if needed.
-For more information, view our services page!
+For more information on this, view our services page!

 If you need any additional information on raw diets or still have questions, please contact us.
 Happy switching!